SignalK/signalk-server-java/README.md

 	* Authentication on http://localhost:9290/signalk/auth - but its a pass all for now so you dont need to login
 * websockets server on `http://localhost:9292`.
 * signalk output streamed as TCP over port 5555.
 On linux you can watch this with `$ ncat localhost 5555` **see below for subscriptions
+* signalk output streamed as UDP over port 5554.
-* nmea output will be streamed as TCP over port 5556.
-On linux you can watch this with `$ ncat localhost 5556`, or use telnet to connect.
+* nmea output will be streamed as TCP over port 5557.
+On linux you can watch this with `$ ncat localhost 5557`, or use telnet to connect.
+* nmea output will be streamed as UDP over port 5556.

 It will be streaming a demo file and dumping logging to screen.
 Control logging by editing conf/log4j.properties.